After 187 years, the Cherokee Nation wants its seat in Congress - NewsBreak

 Hong Kong nixes US sanctions on Russian-owned superyacht

-Hong Kong's leader John Lee says he will only implement United Nations-imposed sanctions after the U.S. warned that the territory's status as a financial center could be hurt if it acts as a safe haven for U
+HONG KONG — (AP) — Hong Kong’s leader John Lee said Tuesday he will only implement United Nations sanctions, after the U.S. warned the territory’s status as a financial center could be affected if it acts as a safe haven for sanctioned individuals.
+Lee's statement Tuesday...

 Comments / 0